Homeland Security says professor deported to Lebanon with US visa supported Hezbollah leader

 Brown Medicine is a not-for-profit medical practice that is its own organization and serves its own patients directly.
 It is affiliated with Brown University's medical school.

-On Monday, a handful of Alawieh’s colleagues stood outside Boston’s federal courthouse to support the doctor.
+On Monday, a handful of Alawieh’s colleagues stood outside Boston’s federal courthouse to support her.

 “She is a one of three transplant nephrologists in the entire state of Rhode Island, which, you know, also serves the parts of Massachusetts and Connecticut,” said Dr. Susie Hu.
 “Her absence is really detrimental to our program.”